 There will be a retrial of the civil lawsuit that Jordan Miles filed against three Pittsburgh police officers.
 But it won’t happen as soon as first thought.

 The foreman of the jury in the Jordan Miles case, the lone African-American on the jury, spoke with KDKA-TV’s Harold Hayes in a wide ranging interview about his perceptions of the deliberations and the case itself.

-The civil trial for three Pittsburgh Police officers accused of beating a former CAPA student in 2010 got underway Tuesday afternoon.
+A partial verdict was announced on the fifth day of deliberations in the civil trial for three Pittsburgh Police officers accused of beating a former CAPA student.

-Jury selection begins Monday in the federal lawsuit filed by Jordan Miles against three Pittsburgh police officers.
+Jurors completed a third day of deliberations in the federal lawsuit Jordan Miles filed against three Pittsburgh Police officers.

 The jury is continuing deliberations today in the civil case of the three Pittsburgh police officers accused in the beating of a former CAPA student in 2010.

 Jurors began deliberating in the civil trial of the three Pittsburgh police officers accused of using excessive force against a former CAPA student.